maxatlas/athenatest/README.md

 ### Script Component Diagram

 ![code-structure-breakdown](img/code-structure-breakdown.png)
 The script components can be divided into two blocks - **running** and **testing**.
-The order of import and reasons are demonstrated in above diagram.
+The order of import and usages are demonstrated in above diagram.

 **Note**: The 5 input params can be set alternatively with config.py as well as other hyper parameters.